tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 ![Nuget](https://img.shields.io/nuget/v/AspNetCore.Mvc.Routing.Localization)

 ## Summary
-The package localizes your routes by the `LocalizedRouteAttribute` - also working with combinations of RouteAttribute or original controller/action name and creates localized links (defined by these attributes) by the `<localized-route ..></localized-route>` tagHelper.
+The package localizes your routes by the `LocalizedRouteAttribute` and by the `localized-route` tag helper.

 For example:
 `/en-US/Products`
 `/cs-CZ/Produkty`

-The supported combinations of attributes for creating a translated route.
+Supported combinations:

 | Status   |      Controller      | Action |
 |:--------:|:--------------------:|:------:|